rix1337/docker-ripper/README.md

 ![lsscsi -g](https://github.com/emmakat/docker-ripper/blob/emmakat-patch-1/screenshots/lsscsi%20-g.png)

 ## Docker run
 In the command below, the paths refer to wherever you created the config and rips directories.
 If you created /home/yourusername/config and /home/yourusername/rips then those are your paths.
-Your optical drive should be empty before you begin.
 ```
 docker run -d \
   --name="Ripper" \